BAM-PFA/edith/readme.md

 > `MIDDLEOPTIONS+=(-b:v 8000k -maxrate 10000k -bufsize 9000k)`

 These options should probably be further constrained depending on whether the input is Standard Def or HD.
-This makes a *really* big file for a choppy video transfer.
+This makes a *really* big file for a potentially poor, standard-def video transfer.

-## LTO (in progress)
+## LTO

-This will use [`ltopers`](https://github.com/amiaopensource/ltopers) to write the AIP created by `ingestfile` to LTO tape.
-We use a Quantum 2-drive unit that we will use to create a redundant backup, with tapes stored in separate locations.
+This uses [`ltopers`](https://github.com/amiaopensource/ltopers) to write the AIP created by `ingestfile` to LTO tape.
+We use an HP 2-drive unit that we use to create a redundant backup, with tapes stored in separate locations.

-This script requires a tapeID to be entered, which I may set globally at the start of running the python script... ideally the tapeID will be part of the metadata JSON that gets sent to ResourceSpace so that you can search by tape or by resource metadata.
+The interface asks for a tapeID to be entered, but it also shows you the last one used so you can just confirm that there isn't a new one in.

-## Some unknowns
+## Some unknowns/Major to-dos
-* At what point will the AIPs be written to tape?
-As a batch at the end of the ingest process?
-Per file? nightly via `cron` job?
-* Searching LTO tapes. `ltopers` includes a mechanism to search the LTO tape indexes which are also written to the same MySQL database used by mediamicroservices (I think that's how it works?).
-I want to have the tape ID available in RS as well so that you can use that existing interface for a simple search or to see what tape(s) holds the master file.

 * Searching the database created by mediamicroservices.
 Maybe make a separate front end?
-I have looked at [Xataface](http://xataface.com/) as an option.
+I have looked at [Xataface](http://xataface.com/) as an option. **UPDATE** Xataface is ok, but ugly.
-* I haven't been able (allowed) to access or test our LTO drive. :(
+* Alert for an LTO tape that is getting full
+* Recognizing formats/files that won't be in FileMaker and acting accordingly
+* Metadata Schemas for non-film-collection resources.